End of life care planning

 Sadly, many people die in hospital, although this may not be their wish.
 However, it might be the place where you or your loved one needs to be.

-Writing an Advance Care Plan (ACP) can help prevent unwanted hospital admissions by making sure your family and healthcare team know your wishes about dying at home or refusing certain treatments.
+Writing an Advance Care Plan (ACP) when you are planning your end of life care can help prevent unwanted hospital admissions by making sure your family and healthcare team know your wishes about dying at home or refusing certain treatments.

 While the experience of dying is different for everyone, making sure you and your loved ones understand what may happen at the end of life can also help prevent unnecessary trips to the hospital.